Investment Office · · 19 min read

 Step 4: Consult your advisors.
 What do your M&A advisor and attorney think?
 They've seen more deals than you have.
 Their pattern recognition is valuable.
 Are they concerned, or do they see this as normal deal friction?

 Step 6: Decide and act.
 Either commit to continued negotiation with clear objectives, or exit cleanly.
-The worst outcome is extended ambiguity—staying at the table without conviction, neither negotiating effectively nor walking away decisively.
+The worst outcome is extended ambiguity — staying at the table without conviction, neither negotiating effectively nor walking away decisively.

-The Only Leverage You Actually Have
+Only Leverage You Actually Have

 Throughout this playbook, we've discussed negotiation tactics, diligence strategies, and deal structures.
 But all of those tools rest on a single foundation: the credible ability to walk away.